 Department-specific Submission Guidelines

 We publish calls for submissions, announcements about events, classes, and workshops, as well as blog tours featuring mother writers.
-We seek guest posts for these blog series: After Page One, For Your Journal, and Op-Ed.
+We seek guest posts for these blog series: After Page One, Free Write and Photo writing prompts, and Op-Ed.
+We also seek artwork and photograph submissions to pair with our blog posts.
+If you would like your art or photo to be considered, please send your work in jpeg format.
+Credits always given.
 Read more about submissions to our blog.

 We seek reviews exploring literary work—fiction, creative nonfiction, and poetry—about any form of motherhood (biological, foster, adoptive, empty-nest, transgendered, grand, and more).
 We review both newly released work and older books that we consider to be important to the genre.
 Read more about book review submissions.